Daniela C. ZarnescuProfessor, Principal Investigator

 Rachel BearUndergraduate Researcher

-I am a junior studying Neuroscience and Cognitive Science and Molecular and Cellular biology with the goal of pursuing graduate school.
+I am studying Neuroscience and Cognitive Science and Molecular and Cellular biology with the goal of pursuing graduate school.
 I am working on a project that studies potential translational targets of TDP-43 to understand the role of TDP-43 in translation dysregulation.
 Outside of the lab I really enjoy hiking and spending time on Mt.
 Lemmon.

 Matthew ScanduraUndergraduate Researcher